bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

   https://about.workflowhub.eu/Workflow-RO-Crate/#supported-licenses

 - ``sources_dir`` can be a single path, or a list of paths where application source files can be found.
-Our script will add ALL files (i.e., not only source files, but any file found) and sub-directories inside each of the paths specified.
+Our script will add ALL files (i.e. not only source files, but any file found) and sub-directories inside each of the paths specified.
 The sub-directories structure is respected when the files are added in the crate (inside a sub-directory ``application_sources``).